TheoChem-VU/TCutility/docs/tcutility.job.rst

 Examples
 --------
 A few typical use-cases are given below.
 Click `here <./examples.html>`_ for a full overview of all examples.
+Of course, the scripts shown above are also valid example uses of :mod:`tcutility.job`!

 Geometry optimization using ADF
 *******************************